 To avoid computing the full particle distribution at many location in the simulation when computed the spatial profile of the temperature, we compute the normalized temperature, i.e., $k_B T/m_s c^2\rightarrow T$, using \citep{Wright+1975}

-where $m_s$ is the species (ions or electrons) rest mass, the direction $j = x$ or $y$ or $z$, and $\gamma$ is the lorentz factor.
+where $m_s$ is the species (ions or electrons) rest mass and the direction $j = x$ or $y$ or $z$.
 The averaging in Equation \eqref{Eq:temp} is over all particles in some region of the simulation where the temperature is measured.

-In the presence of non-thermal particles, this approach, however, could significantly overestimates the actual temperature of the thermal bulk of the distribution.
+In the presence of non-thermal particles, this approach, however, could significantly overestimate the actual temperature of the thermal bulk of the distribution.
 Therefore, we implement an iterative process where we determine $\left\langle u_j \right\rangle $ and $T_j$, and then include only particles where, $ u_j \in \left\langle u_j \right\rangle + 3 \times [\sqrt{T_j},-\sqrt{T_j}]$.
-We, then, iteratively recompute $\left\langle u_j \right\rangle$ and $T_j$ from the filtered data.
-This procedure converges typically after 3-5 times iterations giving excellent agreement with the temperatures found from fitting the full particle distribution\footnote{We chose the interval $3 \times [\sqrt{T_j}, -\sqrt{T_j}]$ so that, once non-thermal particles are excluded, more than 99 \% of the thermal particles are still incorporated.
+We then iteratively recompute $\left\langle u_j \right\rangle$ and $T_j$ from the filtered data.
+This procedure typically converges after 3-5 times iterations giving excellent agreement with the temperatures found from fitting the full particle distribution\footnote{We chose the interval $3 \times [\sqrt{T_j}, -\sqrt{T_j}]$ so that, once non-thermal particles are excluded, more than 99 \% of the thermal particles are still incorporated.
 Increasing the pre-factor results in slower convergence.}.